srawlins/creosote/2012_grant_midreport.md

 1. Up-to-date GMP, MPFR, and Msieve libraries, and extensive documentation for each
 2. Ruby bindings for GMP-ECM
 3. Ruby bindings for MPC
-4. Creosote, a gem allowing various mathematics libraries to be bridged, in Ruby
+4. Creosote, a library allowing various mathematics libraries to be bridged, in Ruby

 Effort was made against each of these targets, except for the second.
 Bindings for GMP-ECM will be written during the second half of the grant period.